Cornerstone of Southern California, Celebrating 40 Years

 • Drunk driving

-If your husband has an alcohol use disorder, he may also try to disguise the extent of his drinking, and he may seem irritable if he does not drink.
+If your spouse has an alcohol use disorder, they may also try to disguise the extent of their drinking, and he may seem irritable if he does not drink.

 What Are the Warning Signs of AUD?